ntzwilly/metrics-app/README.md

 ### Setup

-To run code locally, please follow steps below:
+To run the app locally, please follow steps below:

 1. Clone the repository with this command: `git clone git@github.com:ntzwilly/metrics-app.git`